brave/vault/README.md

 ## Proximo

 Proximo is currently used as a proxy so we can make outbound vault requests using a static IP.
-Poximo leverages the following files: bin/proximo vendor/dante.
-A command to start the stacklet exists in the Procfile.
+Instead of using the `Profile` and `bin/proximo` `vendor/dante`, so `process.env.BITGO_USE_PROXY` is defined instead.

 ## Theory of Operation
 All operations are available via only HTTPS on public-facing systems.